-- 1. If not already done, identify and document the appropriate contacts in the various agencies - 2.
-Make initial contact with those agencies with which the Town is not currently engaged - 3.
-Verify that the various agencies have the current Town of Bellefonte contact information - 4.
-When appropriate, establish periodic meetings with the agencies to exchange information - 5.
-Ensure all agencies receive a copy of the current approved Town Comprehensive Plan
+- 1. Provide an ongoing review to update and document the appropriate contacts in the various agencies. - 2.
+Make initial contact with those agencies with which the Town is not currently engaged. - 3.
+Verify that the various agencies have the current Town of Bellefonte contact information. - 4.
+When appropriate, establish periodic meetings with the agencies to exchange information. - 5.
+Ensure all agencies receive a copy of the current approved Town Comprehensive Plan.